harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/delegate-requirements-and-limitations.md

 One Delegate size does not fit all use cases, so Harness let's you pick from several options:

 ![](./static/delegate-requirements-and-limitations-00
-Remember that the memory and CPU requirements are for the Delegate only.
-You Delegate host/pod/container will need more computing resources for its operations systems and other services such as Docker or Kubernetes.
+The requirements for memory and CPU support only the delegate.
+The delegate host, pod, and container require additional compute resources to support other operations, systems, and services such as Docker or Kubernetes.

 The delegate runs in a Linux/UNIX container.